DevangThakkar/katacoda-scenarios/example-tutorial/step2.md

 RUN pip3 install argparse
 </pre>

-In the previous step, we had ensured that our scripts were available online in a git repo.
+In the Step 1, we had ensured that our scripts were available online in a git repo.
 Having set up our environment, we now import our scripts from the git repo using `git clone`.

 `git clone https://github.com/<USER>/<REPO>.git`